KastnerRG/Read_the_docs/docs/devcloud.rst

 	#endif
 	    sycl::queue q(selector, dpc_common::exception_handler);

-This allows the compiler to pick the correct device by passing in a compiler flag. ``sycl::ext::intel::fpga_emulator_selector`` specifies the device as an ``fpga_emulator`` allowing the code to be compiled with the FPGA emulator as the target.
+This allows the compiler to pick the correct device by passing in a compiler flag. ``sycl::ext::intel::fpga_emulator_selector`` specifies the device as an ``fpga_emulator`` allowing the code to be compiled with the FPGA emulator as the target (don't forget to change ``default_selector_v`` to ``selector`` in Line 55, which matches our variable name).
 This performs HLS and generates the RTL description and associated infrastructure to simulate that RTL.
 The emulator can then be run, which is equivalent to performing an RTL kernel simulation.

 A `Makefile <https://github.com/KastnerRG/Read_the_docs/blob/master/project_files/matrix_mul_dpcpp/Makefile>`_ is available that has all the compilation commands required for the remainder of this exercise.
 Put this ``Makefile`` in the ``matrix_mul`` directory.